 More specifically, Code Ocean is (first and foremost) a platform for computational reproducibility, what Kitzes calls the ability to “recreate the final reported results of the project, including key quantitative findings, tables, and figures, given only a set of files and written instructions.”
 Stodden distinguishes computational from statistical and empirical reproducibility, all three of which are complementary; as Zelner notes, computational reproducibility, the ability to recreate “analyses using the exact same input data ... is a necessary precondition to the new-data replication.”

 Code Ocean also facilitates replication.
 All published capsules will accept new data and changes to the code (which will not affect the publicly accessible version, but rather create a private edition whose edits only you can see).
-Authors who create an interface with data selection as an input make this especially straightforward.
-For an example, see this published capsule, which you can test on an input video of your own.
+Authors For an example, see this published capsule, which you can test on an input video of your own.

 For a thorough overview, see Barba (2018) Terminologies for Reproducible Research.